thirdweb-example/stylus-zk-erc20/README.md

-# ZK Mint Template
+# ZK Mint ERC20 Template

-A complete template for building privacy-preserving NFT minting using Zero-Knowledge proofs and Arbitrum Stylus.
+A complete template for building privacy-preserving ERC20 token minting using Zero-Knowledge proofs and Arbitrum Stylus.

 ## 🚀 Features